agektmr/mind-focus/README.md

 # Mind Focus
-Generates weird sound that prevents you from distraction and focus on your work.
+Generates weird sound that prevents you from distraction and allows you to focus on your work.

 ## Install
 ```shell